Gianmarco Pradel: 2024

 Pradel remained with US Racing for the Formula Winter Series, Italian F4 Championship and the Euro 4 Championship.

-In the Formula Winter Series, he had a podiumless first half of the season, but would score three podiums – in the form of third places – at the final two rounds of the season at Aragón and Barcelona-Catalunya.
-He finished 4th in the championship with 79 points.
+In the Formula Winter Series, Pradel had a podiumless first half of the season, but would score three podiums – in the form of third places – at the final two rounds of the season at Aragón and Barcelona-Catalunya.
+He finished fourth in the championship with 79 points.

 Pradel kicked off his sophomore year in the Italian F4 Championship with a third place in the first race at Misano Circuit.
 He was consistent throughout the rest of the season and got his second podium at the third race of the sixth round at Barcelona-Catalunya.

-The Australian concluded his campaign by getting his first Formula 4 win at the final round in Monza Circuit, where he denied Freddie Slater his 16th win of the season.
+Pradel concluded his campaign by getting his first Formula 4 win at the final round in Monza Circuit, where he denied Freddie Slater his 16th win of the season.

-For his Euro 4 Championship campaign, he had a similar season to the previous year, except that he would grab a podium and a maiden fastest lap in the final round at Monza Circuit.
-He finished the drivers championship in 10th with 49 points.
+For his Euro 4 Championship campaign, Pradel had a similar season to the previous year, except that he would grab a podium and a maiden fastest lap in the final round at Monza Circuit.
+He finished the drivers championship in tenth with 49 points.